 Finally, support for learning from and completion of the assessments will be available online and face-to-face.
 This support will include instructions for completing each form of assignment; guidance and tips for doing well on each form of assignment (including consideration of the assessment criteria); suggested sources for supporting knowledge acquisition and skill development; and tools for encouraging students to reflect upon their performance and upon employability attributes developed within this module.

 On successful completion of this module, students will be able to:

-- Select from, synthesise, and critically evaluate psychological literature in order to draw conclusions about, and make recommendations in relation to, case information for professional non-psychology audience.
+1. Select from, synthesise, and critically evaluate psychological literature in order to draw conclusions about, and make persuasive and evidence-based recommendations in relation to, case information for a professional non-psychology audience.

 Kapardis, A. (2010).
 Psychology and law: a critical introduction (3rd ed.).
 Cambridge: Cambridge University Press.